 You can estimate repayments using tools such as the Nationwide loan calculator or Barclays loan calculator.

 Interest rates are the most important factor in determining how much your loan will cost.
-The Annual Percentage Rate (APR) includes both the interest and any additional fees, providing a true reflection of your borrowing cost.
+The Annual Percentage Rate (APR) includes both the interest and any additional fees, providing a clearer reflection of your borrowing cost.

 Lenders assess eligibility using several key factors: